ZhouLong0/UNEM-Transductive/UNEM_Dirichlet/README.md

 ### 1.2 Download datasets and splits
-For downloading the datasets and splits, we follow the instructions given in the Github repository of [TIP-Adapter](https://github.com/gaopengcuhk/Tip-Adapter).
-We use train/val/test splits from [CoOp's Github](https://github.com/KaiyangZhou/CoOp) for all datasets.
+For downloading the datasets and splits, we follow the instructions given in the Github repository of [TIP-Adapter](https://github.com/gaopengcuhk/Tip-Adapter) and use train/val/test splits from [CoOp's Github](https://github.com/KaiyangZhou/CoOp) for all datasets besides imagenet.
+For imagenet our split is already placed in data/imagenet.

 The downloaded datasets should be placed in the folder data/ the following way: